 You mention body language, which is also something I think is very distinct about Trump.
 Not just in how he presents himself during interviews or speeches, but even in something like how he sits.
 I’m thinking of the image from last year of Trump sitting on a tree stump; he looked incredibly weird.

 I think being someone in the public light, there is a bit of practice and things that you more or less rehearse.
 Therefore, I think a log picture might be a bit forced.
 If he knew he was being photographed, there might this idea of, Now I have to sit up straight, sit in this position, etcetera.
 I think that stiff body language, the one that wants to look authoritative and polished—no one would do that while sitting on a log.
 I think that comes across.

 I interviewed one of your colleagues last year about White House advisor Stephen Miller and how he also sounds like a complete dick.
-Because again, people can hold their same views but not sound this way.
-Jeff Sessions is also racist, but his speech is syrupy and sweet.
+I think it is possible for a person to hold their same terrible views but not sound this way.
+As an example: Jeff Sessions is also racist, but his speech is syrupy and sweet.
 There is something similar about Miller and Trump, then.
 A gendered kind of speech performance that feels very inauthentic.

 There are some gender stereotypes that exist in our culture.
 For men, they naturally gravitate toward that because it’s their impression, if you will, of a confident speaker.
 They try to emulate it, but it often ends up being a poor emulation.
 So for someone like Stephen Miller, there is going to be more of that attempt at being committed and confident and instead it comes across as more monotonous, trying to force that tone of voice lower.
 And that can sound how you described it.